-A lot of people would naturally ask this question- why is my nostril often always congested?
+A lot of people would naturally ask this question- why do we suffer nostril congestion?
+Why is my nostril always congested?

 Many people don’t realize that every four to six hours, one side of the nose becomes more congested, and the other side decongests.
 They switch back and forth in a normal cycle.